joernio/joern/README.md

 ```

-This is actually quite nice; we can see that most *potential* checks some kind of a *size* element (as we might expect).
+This is actually quite nice; we can see that most *potential* checks involve some kind of a *size* element (as we might expect).